 A leg rest device is not available on UIA flights to passengers travelling with lower limbs in a plaster cast.
 The requests for this service cannot be confirmed.

-A booking request for a stretcher passenger must be sent to the UIA Contact Center no later than 72 hours before the scheduled flight departure.
+A booking request for a stretcher passenger must be sent to the reservation department no later than 72 hours before the scheduled flight departure.
 Later requests will not guarantee the transportation.

 A doctor and an attendant competent to provide whatever assistance is required, must always accompany all stretcher cases.